 Aside from the deposit you will need to purchase your property, you need to consider several extra costs associated, ranging from bank fees, solicitors’ fees, search fees, pest and building inspection, stamp duties, insurance, body corporate report and adjustment to rates and water charges.
 You will need to have money to cover all of these costs, as part of your purchase, as they will occur as part of the purchasing phase.

 TIP Knowing all the additional costs linked to the purchase of a new home is important, to prevent additional borrowing from your lender.
 The sooner you have a fix on how much extra you will need, the sooner you can start saving for it.

-The list that follows gives you some examples of added costs you can expect and where possible we have provided an estimated of the cost.
+The list that follows gives you some examples of added costs you can expect and where possible we have provided an estimate of the cost.

-Bank Fees – includes application fees, registration fees and other fees that are associated with obtaining your loan.
-These vary by individual lender.
+Include application fees, registration fees and other fees that are associated with obtaining your loan.
+These vary by the individual lender.

-Lender Application Fees – Most lenders will charge a fee for processing your loan application which is non-refundable.
+Most lenders will charge a non-refundable fee for processing your loan application.
 Depending on the situation, these fees can be incorporated into the loan.
 It is prudent to discuss possible fees with your Mortgage Broker in the advent that they cannot be incorporated into the loan.

-Pest and Building – Having a professional do a building and pest inspection is always a sensible thing to do.
-A specialist will produce reports that will identify, and damage associated with termites or problems with any form of vermin.
-You will also receive a building report identifying any problems or damage with the property.
+Having a professional do a building and pest inspection is always sensible.
+A specialist will produce reports that identify damage associated with termites or problems with any form of vermin.
+You will also receive a building report identifying any problems or damage to the property.
 Depending on the wording of your contract, you will have the option to continue or abort your purchase once you review the results of these reports.

 Transfer duty is calculated based on the purchase price.
 The higher the purchase price, the higher the amount of transfer duties.
 Your solicitor will inform you of how much you will require.